 Criteria Yes No N/A 2.1 The sugarhouse has implemented a sugarhouse operational manual that incorporates current Good Manufacturing Practices (cGMPs).
 2.2 The sugarhouse has a designated sugar maker to oversee the operational manual.
 Name of designated sugar maker: 2.3 All personnel (paid and unpaid) have experience and training to produce clean and safe maple products.
-2.4 All staff have received training on sanitation and hygiene practices.
-Training records attached.
+2.4 All staff have received training on sanitation and hygiene practices (review training records).
 Each employee must receive training in the principles of food hygiene and food safety that is appropriate to the production, the farm, and the individual's assigned duties.
 2.5 Personnel are instructed not to come to work when sick.
 2.6 Personnel are instructed to report and seek prompt treatment with clean first aid supplies for burns, cuts, abrasions, open skin, and other injuries.
 2.7 Sugarhouse posts a sign for all visitors (non-working) to read indicating food safety expectations.
 2.8 Visitors (non-working) sign a log upon entering the sugarhouse or other food production/processing areas.
-2.9 Smoking, eating, drinking and storage of personal effects are confined to designated areas separate from where the product is handled.
+2.9 Smoking, eating, drinking and storage of personal effects are confined to designated areas separate from where product is handled.
 2.10 All toilet/restroom/field sanitation facilities are properly supplied with single use paper towels, toilet paper, hand soap, and water.
 2.11 Hand washing water meets the microbial standard for drinking water.
 Water must be tested (and pass) annually, unless the sugarhouse is on a municipal water supply.
+The water sample for testing must be pulled from the point of use.

-2.12 All toilet/restroom/field sanitation facilities have a door and are serviced and cleaned.
+Criteria (continued) Yes No N/A 2.12 All toilet/restroom/field sanitation facilities have a door and are serviced and cleaned.
 Must be accessible to sugarhouse.

-Criteria Yes No N/A 2.13 Personnel wash their hands before returning to work station.
+2.13 Personnel wash their hands before returning to work station.
 2.14 Personnel and visitors follow good hygiene practices.